 You are welcome to join us for Worship: you do not have to be a Member, or to make any formal request or arrangement.
 Nobody will expect any commitment or make any demands on you: just come along, and see how you like it.
 That is how many of us started!

 Many local groups and organisations also hire the Meeting House during the week for their own meetings and activities.
-The cost for hiring the main room on the ground floor is £16 for a three-hour period, and there is also a smaller “committee room” upstairs available for £8 per session.
+The cost for hiring the main room on the ground floor is £25 for a three-hour period, and there is also a smaller “committee room” upstairs available at £12.50 for a similar session.
 There are kitchen facilities and a specially adapted disabled persons’ W.C.

 QUESTIONS ABOUT QUAKERISM or HASTINGS QUAKER MEETING ?

-Enjoy your visit to this site, and if you would like to get in touch with us to enquire for details about our events and activities, or for more information about Quakerism generally, or to make any comments or queries about anything in this website, you can either write to us at the Quaker Meeting House, 5 South Terrace, Hastings, East Sussex or else email to firstname.lastname@example.org
+Enjoy your visit to this site, and if you would like to get in touch with us to enquire about our events and activities, or for more information about Quakerism generally, or about anything in this website, you may email to firstname.lastname@example.org You may also request the editor’s 14 part e-mail course on “basic Quakerism” free of charge, or ask for a copy of the current issue of Hastings Quaker Meeting’s monthly newsletter.

 And now, if you are in the mood for something a little out of the ordinary . . .